voxpupuli/puppet-squid/README.md

 * `process_number` if specfied as an integer the cache will be wrapped in a `if $proceess_number` statement so the cache will be used by only one process.
 Default is undef.
+* `manage_dir` Boolean value, if true puppet will attempt to create the directory, if false you will have to create it yourself.
+Make sure the directory has the correct owner, group and mode.
+Defaults to true.

 ### Defined Type squid::cache
 Defines [cache entries](http://www.squid-cache.org/Doc/config/cache/) for a squid server.